-These budget front door updates will make your neighbors envious.
+This inexpensive front door update will make your neighbors envious.
 Painting exterior home elements is an easy way to update your home and add curb appeal.
 I have several budget front door update ideas in this post.
 No need to worry about "can I do this?", if I can do these projects, you can too!

 Like the Red Door?
 I did 15 years ago when I painted it this color.
 Time for a change.
 A few posts ago I shared with you how the Junktion Technical Specialist painted the window shutters.
-While the shutters were being painted I was painting the door and the out-dated hardware.
+While the shutters were being painted I was painting the door and the outdated hardware.
 The painted door will be the next post.

 I like having a door knocker, not that anyone ever uses it.
 I think it gives the door a little pizzazz!
 But the shiny brass had to go, too out dated.

 The kick plate was added to the door when I painted the door red..
 I also think this detail adds a little something extra to the front door.
 Now the dust…..that’s another story.
 We’re back door people so I hardly ever look closely at the outside of our front door.
 Does anyone else have a dusty front door?
 Go take a look.
 Surely I’m not the only one.
 I'm rethinking the kick plate although it's still there.
 Are kick plates out of date?
 Maybe the next time I paint the door there will be no kick plate.

 Rust-oleum Metallic Spray Paint covers great and it adheres well to the brass.
 I used the same Antique Bronze finish.
 This is the same spray paint I used for the hardware on my Hepplewhite Style Sideboard.

 I took the lids to several spray paint cans and laid the kick plate and the knocker flat on the lids to raise them up and then I set the screws into them just like they would screw into the door.
 And that’s the way I spray painted both pieces.
 Brilliant, if I do say so myself!
 I’m sorry this picture doesn’t show that very well.

 The kick plate all bronzed up.
 I guess when I do the post on painting the door the color isn’t going to be a surprise.

 Wow, I really like the Metallic Antique Bronze.
 So different than the outdated shiny brass.

 Do you think you can spray paint shiny brass door hardware now?
 Antique Bronze is a really popular metallic color and it looks great on hardware.
 More of a designer look.
 Time for one more of my budget front door updates.....adding address numbers to the front door.

 These are chipboard numbers I purchased at the Nashville Flea Market a couple of months ago.
 I shopped several stores looking for wood numbers for the door but either they weren’t the right size, or style, or something.
 The chipboard numbers were 3 for $2 and I thought they might work.
 I got out my spray paint and painted them black.